ESPRI-Mod/synda/sdt/doc/command_reference.md

     version      List all versions of a dataset watch        Display running transfer

-Each subcommand is detailed below:
+Each subcommand is detailed in the next section.

+## Subcommands description

-## autoremove
+### autoremove

 Remove old datasets versions